spwhitton/consfigurator/doc/guide.rst

 -----------------

-Applying a property may require file contents which should be generated or extracted at the time of deployment on the machine executing the deployment: a tarball containing the latest version of the web service to be deployed; a secret extracted from an encrypted store; a git bundle from localhost which the target host cannot just clone to itself.
+Applying a property may require file contents which should be generated or extracted, by the root Lisp, at the time of deployment: a tarball containing the latest version of the web service to be deployed; a secret extracted from an encrypted store; a git bundle from localhost which the target host cannot just ``git clone`` to itself.

 A piece of prerequisite data is identified by two strings.
 Typically the first of these specifies the context in which the data is relevant.
 For an